 The second time was on an American Airlines flight from Honolulu to Los Angeles and the captain told us during boarding so we wouldn’t be alarmed if anyone saw a casket being loaded onto the plane.
 All the passengers’ happy Hawaii smiles quickly turned to tears as that puts things in perspective real quick.
 I don’t think I heard any passenger complain about anything for the entire five-hour flight.

-So in honor of Veterans Day, here are some ways to honor Veterans and military, including when you travel:
+So in honor of Veterans Day, here are some ways to honor Veterans and active military, including when you travel: